 Buying a business is hard work but very rewarding.
 If you have the co-operation of a caring finance broker, who has your best interests in mind, take advice and your personal efforts can spurn great margins.

 Most small businesses fail due to insufficient cash-flow.
 Debt is usually necessary in order to start your business or to expand your business.
 You should ask your finance broker to regularly assess your debt.
 If you actively manage your debt, rather than just close your eyes and hope that it will go away, you will be better able to control your business, rather than your business control you.

 The information provided above is of a general nature only.
 You should not rely on this information but seek specific advice relevant to your actual circumstances.

-To inquire about what we do, ring for an appointment.
+To inquire about what we do and specifics, ring us for an appointment.